Why Use Groupwork?

 Challenges of and Considerations for Groupwork

-Though group work has many benefits, it must be carefully designed, supported, and assessed so that it can be a worthwhile learning experience.
+Though group work has many benefits, it must be carefully designed, supported, and assessed so that it constitutes a worthwhile learning experience.
 Many students dislike group work because of previous negative experiences stemming from unclear assignments, a poorly formed group, a lack of support, or perceived unfair grading.

-In this module, we’ll explore various considerations, strategies, and tools for group work that can help it be an effective learning experience for both students and faculty.
+In this section, we’ll explore various considerations, strategies, and tools for group work that can help it act as an effective learning experience for both students and faculty.

 (Eberly Center, 2020 and Koh & Hill 2009).